mediagestalt/PeelXML/README.md

 PeelOutput.csv

--this is the raw output of the code.
+- this is the raw output of the code.
 If you click on the link it will ask you to ‘View Raw’.
 Doing so will display the raw CSV in your browser.
 The file needs some minor cleanup, and that’s apparent when you take a look at it.

 PeelPostcardMetadata(ver.1).xlsx